 Catch a Movie or Take a Walking Tour

 Leave the planning to us!
-Use our new Culture Crawl Quest Pass to discover the incredible arts and culture around Whatcom County.
-The pass also includes The Pickford Film Center, history-themed tours with the Good Time Girls, and a variety of murals including the largest mural in Washington and the brand new 720-foot long mural by Lummi artist Jason LaClair.
+Use our Culture Crawl Quest Pass to discover the incredible arts and culture around Whatcom County.
+The pass includes The Pickford Film Center, history-themed tours with the Good Time Girls, and a variety of murals and other outdoor art.

 Head downtown on the first Friday of every month for the First Fridays art walk!
 Typically over a dozen downtown businesses host artists, with a bunch of other fun events ranging from signature dishes at local restaurants to pop-up stages and live music.
 It's the perfect time to explore Downtown Bellingham and discover a new favorite spot.